School English Literature Trip to Ypres

 The Poppies School Hotel

-The hotel accommodates up to seventy-two people in sixteen rooms over two floors.
-Students will be accommodated in multi-bedded rooms, staff in twins or singles.
+Students will be accommodated in multi-bedded rooms, staff in twins or singles (single supplement applies).
 All rooms are en-suite and the hotel operates on a sole occupancy basis.

 The hotel serves breakfast every day, but the evening meal is taken at a local restaurant in the town centre.
 Packed lunches are available on request.

-Facilities include a lounge and recreational room with TV, pinball machine, table football, pool table, 5 internet computers (free of charge) and an extensive courtyard.
+Facilities include a lounge and recreational room with TV, pinball machine, table football, pool table, 5 internet computers and an extensive courtyard.